CoveAS/dropp-for-woocommerce/readme.txt

 If you experience any problems using this plugin alongside another plugin then please create a support ticket.

 == Changelog ==

+= 2.1.7 =

+* Fixed a bug where lodash would in some cases overwrite underscore.js causing problem listing shipping zones and shipping methods for zones.

 = 2.1.6 =